CiucanuEric/java_game/README.md

 This project is a simple yet engaging 2D RPG game developed using Java and Java Libraries.
 It includes a level progression system, dynamic events, a health point tracking system, and basic AI for enemy interactions.

 ## Features

--   **Experience & Level System**: Players can earn experience and level up.

 -   **Dynamic Events**: Random in-game events enhance gameplay.